Extension Security - Best Practices for Deployment

 Recommendations for Tableau Desktop

 You have a range of options for deploying Tableau Desktop in your company.
-You can allow unrestricted access to Sandboxed and Network-enabled extensions, or you can put limits and restrictions on who has access to extensions and under what circumstances.
+You can allow unrestricted access to extensions, or you can put limits and restrictions on who has access to extensions and under what circumstances.

-By default, Tableau Desktop users have unrestricted access to Sandboxed and Network-enabled extensions.
-You can use two options during installation to change the default settings.
+By default, Tableau Desktop users have unrestricted access to Tableau Trusted extensions and Network-enabled extensions.
+Tableau provides five options that can be used in any permutation during installation to change the default settings.

 Note: You can change these settings after Tableau Desktop installation by editing the Registry (Windows) or running a script (Mac) on each Desktop.
 See Turn off dashboard extensions.